MyraReeves/Bootstrap-Demo_TravelWebsite/README.md

-# Bootstrap-Demo_TravelWebsite
+# Bootstrap Demo: Travel Website

-School assignment to create a travel website using Bootstrap codes
+This was a school assignment to create a travel website using codes from [Bootstrap.](https://getbootstrap.com/)